ivan-kud/ivan-kud/README.md

 I play beach volleyball and run.

+### Experience

+* ML training projects and test tasks: 2020 – 2022
+  - service for instance segmentation of people in a photo (MaskRCNN, FastAPI, GCP)
+  - hierarchical text classification into more than 1000 classes (tf-idf, fasttext, catboost)
+  - prediction of car prices based on data from the website auto.ru: car characteristics, description, photo (beautifulsoup, scikit-learn, keras)

 <!--
 **ivan-kud/ivan-kud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.